bkmgit/JUBE/docs/faq.rst

    time=30

 Using a simple ``<pattern>`` like ``time=$jube_pat_int`` will match all ``time=`` lines (the default match will be the first one, and :ref:`statistic_values` are available as well).
-However in many cases a specifc value from a sepcifc block should be extracted.
+However in many cases a specific value from a specific block should be extracted.
 This is possible by using ``\s`` within the pattern for each individual newline character within the block, or by using the ``dotall`` option:

 .. code-block:: xml